emmason9/CPSC350_Assignment1/README.md

 https://www.educba.com/math-functions-in-c-plus-plus/
 http://www.cplusplus.com/reference/cmath/log/
-These helpped me with some math Functions in C++.
+These helped me with some math Functions in C++.

 https://stackoverflow.com/questions/31089952/using-rand-rand-max-1
-Helpped me understand how to get a double out of the rand() function.
+Helped me understand how to get a double out of the rand() function.

 5) Instructions for running Assignment: (with some docker instructions cause why not)
 	1) Grab file from GitHub, unzip it(if needed), and place it within a docker accessible location
 	2) Open up powershell or terminal and start up your docker container (ie, docker start [container], docker attach [container])
 	3) cd to the file (should be labeled CPSC350_Assignment1)
+		a) Make sure the text files you want to analyze are in the same folder as the cpp files!
 	4) "make all"
-	5) "./Assignment1"
+	5) "./Assignment1 [fileName].txt"
 	6) Follow instructions given by code.